 The cable box is already grounded as well, effectively distributing signal throughout the home, so why not make use of it in your cord cutting adventures?
 As it turns out, there are very good reasons not to share signals on the same coax.

-7 Reasons Why Combining Internet and an Antenna on the Same Cable Probably Won’t Work
+7 Reasons Why Combining Internet and an Antenna on the Same Cable is Risky

-The pitfalls relating to combining cable internet and antenna on same cable have to do with how cable providers propagate signals.
+The pitfalls and risks relating to combining cable internet and antenna on the same cable have to do with how cable providers propagate signals.

 1. The Signals May Overlap